 Will you receive your money all at once?

-We offer two lifetime mortgage products, so you can either choose to receive a one-off lump sum payment, or choose to receive a smaller lump sum and set up a cash reserve to draw from.
-So, whether you're paying the deposit for a loved one’s first home or helping with your grandchildren’s tuition fees, or just treating yourself to a few of life's little luxuries, you can take the money in the way that suits you best.
+We offer two lifetime mortgage products, so you can either choose to receive a one-off lump sum payment, or choose to receive a smaller lump sum and set up a cash reserve to draw from when you wish.
+So, whether you're paying the deposit for a loved one's first home, helping with your grandchildren's tuition fees, or just treating yourself to a few of life's little luxuries, you can take the money in the way that suits you best.

-Although it’s important to remember that equity release will reduce the amount of inheritance you can leave and may affect your tax position and eligibility for welfare benefits.
+Although it’s important to remember that a lifetime mortgage will reduce the amount of inheritance you can leave and may affect your tax position and eligibility for welfare benefits.

-Our award-winning service has helped over 200,000 people release more than £7 billion since 1998.
+We offer an award-winning service that has helped over 250,000 people release more than £8 billion since 1998.
 And, as a member of the Equity Release Council, your protection is our priority.

 Equity release calculator